kristianmandrup/easy_as_pie/README.md

     <tr>
         <td><strong>barColor</strong></td>
         <td>#ef1e25</td>
-        <td>The color of the curcular bar.
+        <td>The color of the circular bar.
 You can pass either a css valid color string like rgb, rgba hex or string colors.
 But you can also pass a function that accepts the current percentage as a value to return a dynamically generated color.</td>
     </tr>
     <tr>
         <td><strong>trackColor</strong></td>